Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 If you’re a little more partial to being on the water instead of in the water head to the town of Sorrento and grab yourself a ticket on any number of different boat trips offered.

-Natural thermal mineral runs into the pools and private baths here in the most beautiful of locations.
+At Peninsula Hot Springs, natural thermal mineral runs into the pools and private baths here in the most beautiful of locations.

 Choose from one of the 50 different public baths or book in for a private pool in a group.